 5. Legitimize Kratom and Increase its Market Size

-Even with potentially deadly products like cigarettes and alcohol, consumers continue to utilize them because (1) proper regulations are in place, (2) labels clearly state the side effects, and (3) government aren’t constantly writing negative news about the product.
+Even with potentially deadly products like cigarettes and alcohol, consumers continue to utilize them because (1) proper regulations are in place, (2) labels clearly state negative side effects, and (3) government aren’t constantly writing negative news about the product.

 Summary of Points For and Against Kratom

-- Fines on kratom sale and possession
+- Fines for sale and possession of kratom

 - Sale of confiscated kratom

-- Money from lobbyist and special interest groups
+- Donations from special interest groups

-- Continued demand for pain-relieving pills
+- Continued demand for prescription pain-relieving drugs

 - Maintain support from big pharmaceutical companies